The Young Hegel: Overview

 While previously active within the politics of the Hungarian Communist Party, after the defeat of his line Lukács took less of a role in active politics and retreated into more academic analysis of dialectical materialism.
 István Mészáros sees Lukacs's emphasis on Hegel's Jacobinism as a veiled critique of the official Stalinist line which claimed that Hegel represented an aristocratic reaction to the French Revolution.

 In pre-figuring Marx, Lukacs sees Hegel as turning to the same sources of British Political Economy and the Scottish Enlightenment that would influence the young Marx.
 In particular he emphasizes the force of Adam Smith and James Steuart in shaping Hegel's economic views and his critique of alienation in the division of labor.

-Lukacs would also present a Marxist reading of the master–slave dialectic.
+Lukacs would also present a Marxist reading of the master-servant dialectic.

-"But despite all that the advance of consciousness goes through the mind of the servant and not that of his master.
+But despite all that the advance of consciousness goes through the mind of the servant and not that of his master.
 In the dialectics of labour real self-consciousness is brought into being, the phenomenological agent that dissolves antiquity.
-The `configurations of consciousness' which arise in the course of this dissolution: scepticism, stoicism and the unhappy consciousness (primitive Christianity) without exception the products of the dialectics of servile consciousness."
+The 'configurations of consciousness' which arise in the course of this dissolution: scepticism, stoicism and the unhappy consciousness (primitive Christianity) without exception the products of the dialectics of servile consciousness.

 Lukacs's portrait of a progressive, sociological and materialist Hegel has been criticized by some Marxists for dulling the dividing line between Hegel and Marx.